 Will the batteries take it?

 Lithium-ion batteries store electricity/energy in chemical bonds.
 Reformulating those chemical bonds is not an instantaneous process, especially as the battery pack is closer to being full.
-I once heard Elon Musk give an analogy of filling the seats in a conference hall.
+There is an analogy between charging a battery pack and filling the seats in a conference hall.
 When the conference hall is mostly empty it's easy for people to find a seat, and they just sit down.
 As it fills, the people have to search for a seat before they can sit down.
 Likewise, in a battery pack, electrons are looking for an atom/molecule to land in, and as the battery pack fills up the electrons have a harder time finding a place to land.
 Therefore as a battery pack fills up, the electrons are jostling around looking for a molecule to land in, forcing the charging process slows down, and a heat buildup.

 Batteries have two ratings of interest to this discussion.
 Each of the ratings are measured in "C" units, so lets talk about what "C" means first.